• Skip to main content

 • Granulated Sugar- Just a little sugar gives the dough a hint of sweetness.

-• Ice Water- Ice water helps to keep the dough cool after the addition of the scalded milk and tangzhong.
+• Ice Water- Ice water helps to cool the dough and adds moisture.

 The ingredients to make sourdough brioche.
 Each ingredient is labeled with text.
 They include sourdough starter, sugar, eggs, ice water, salt, all-purpose flour, whole milk, and butter.